Instruction sequence notations with probabilistic instructions: Introduction

 \section{Introduction}

-In this paper, we take the first step on a new subject in a line of research whose working hypothesis is that instruction sequence is a central notion of computer science (see e.g.~\cite{BM07e,BP04a,BM07g,BM08g}).
+In this paper, we take the first step on a new subject in a line of research whose working hypothesis is that the notion of an instruction sequence is relevant to diverse subjects in computer science (see e.g.~\cite{BM09k,BM11c,BM08h,BM13a}).
 In this line of research, an instruction sequence under execution is considered to produce a behaviour to be controlled by some execution environment: each step performed actuates the processing of an instruction by the execution environment and a reply returned at completion of the processing determines how the behaviour proceeds.
 The term service is used for a component of a system that provides an execution environment for instruction sequences, and a model of systems that provide execution environments for instruction sequences is called an execution architecture.
 This paper is concerned with probabilistic instruction sequences.

-We use the term probabilistic instruction sequence for an instruction sequence that contains probabilistic instructions, i.e.\ instructions that are themselves probabilistic by nature, rather than an instruction sequence of which the instructions are intended to be processed in a probabilistic way, e.g.\ by means of probabilistic services.
+We use the term probabilistic instruction sequence for an instruction sequence that contains probabilistic instructions, i.e.\ instructions that are themselves probabilistic by nature, rather than an instruction sequence of which the instructions are intended to be processed in a probabilistic way.
 We will propose several kinds of probabilistic instructions, provide an informal operational meaning for each of them, and discuss related work.
 We will refrain from a formal semantic analysis of the proposed kinds of probabilistic instructions.
 Moreover, we will not claim any form of completeness for the proposed kinds of probabilistic instructions.
 Other convincing kinds might be found in the future.
-We will leave unanalysed the topic of probabilistic instruction sequence processing, which includes all phenomena concerning services and concerning execution architectures for which probabilistic analysis is necessary.
+We will leave unanalysed the topic of probabilistic instruction sequence processing, which includes all phenomena concerning services and execution architectures for which probabilistic analysis is necessary.

 Viewed from the perspective of machine-execution, execution of a probabilistic instruction sequence using an execution architecture without probabilistic features can only be a metaphor.
 Execution of a deterministic instruction sequence using an execution architecture with probabilistic features, i.e.\ an execution architecture that allows for probabilistic services, is far more plausible.
 Thus, it looks to be that probabilistic instruction sequences find their true meaning by translation into deterministic instruction sequences for execution architectures with probabilistic features.
 Indeed projection semantics, the approach to define the meaning of programs which was first presented in~\cite{BL02a}, need not be compromised when probabilistic instructions are taken into account.